Vic Gatrell

-Vic Gatrell (or V.A.C.
-Gatrell) is a British historian.
+Vic Gatrell, known professionally as V. A. C. Gatrell, is a prize-winning British historian.
 He is a Life Fellow of Gonville and Caius College, Cambridge.

 Life

-Born to working-class immigrant Londoners in South Africa, Gatrell went to state schools in Pietermaritzburg and Port Elizabeth and then to Rhodes University, where he graduated with first-class Honours, and won an Elsie Ballot scholarship to Cambridge.
-At St John's College he took first-class honours in history and completed his Ph.D. on 'The Commercial Middle Class in Manchester 1820–1857', before becoming a research fellow and then a teaching fellow of Gonville and Caius College.
+Born to working-class immigrant Londoners in South Africa, Gatrell went to state schools in Pietermaritzburg and Port Elizabeth and then to Rhodes University, where he graduated with first-class honours and won an Elsie Ballot scholarship to St John's College, Cambridge, where he took further first-class honours in part II of the history tripos and completed his Ph.D. on 'The Commercial Middle Class in Manchester 1820–1857'.

-In the Cambridge History Faculty Gatrell was appointed Lecturer in British Economic and Social History in 1971, and then Reader in British history.
-He co-edited The Historical Journal, 1976–1986.
-He is among the pioneer scholars who have worked on the history of crime and punishment, and then on the history of emotions.
-He became Professor of British History at the University of Essex 2003–2009.
-He returned to Cambridge in 2009 as a professorial Life Fellow of Caius, and now lives there.
+After finishing his PhD, Gatrell stayed in Cambridge to become a research fellow and later a teaching fellow and tutor at Gonville and Caius College.
+At the same time he became a lecturer and then Reader in British social and economic history in the University of Cambridge History Faculty.
+He co-edited The Historical Journal from 1976 to 1986.
+He became Professor of British History at the University of Essex from 2003 to 2009, but then returned to Cambridge as a professorial Life Fellow of Caius: he and his wife have lived there since 1970.

+His autobiography explains that in Cambridge his lectures and writing 'bypassed the kings, aristocrats, bishop and captains of industry and empire that fascinated most of my Faculty colleagues'.
+Instead, he found himself 'turning into a historian of the common people.'
+Gatrell is among the pioneer scholars who have worked on the eighteenth- and nineteenth-century histories of crime, punishment and emotions, and the histories of 'impolite' art and visual satire.

+Main Works

-His The Hanging Tree: Execution and the English People 1770-1868 (Oxford, 1994) won the Royal Historical Society's Whitfield Prize, and was nominated as one of the historical Canon in the Times Higher Education Supplement, 2010.
-It is a seminal study of changing attitudes to and emotions about capital punishment across a period of profound cultural change, and it is still in print.
+His The Hanging Tree: Execution and the English People 1770-1868 (Oxford, 1994) won the Royal Historical Society's Whitfield Prize, and was nominated as one of the Historical Canon in the Times Higher Education Supplement, 2010.
+It is a seminal study of changing attitudes to and emotions about capital punishment across a period of profound cultural change, and is still in print.

-Works

 His City of Laughter: Sex and Satire in Eighteenth-century London (Atlantic, 2006) is a study of satirical caricature and manners from 1780 to 1830.
 It was joint winner of Britain's premier history prize, the Wolfson Prize for History.
-It also won the PEN Hessell-Tiltman Prize, was shortlisted for the Authors' Club Banister Fletcher Award for art history, and was listed for the Samuel Johnson Prize for non-fiction.
+It also won the PEN Hessell-Tiltman Prize for History, was shortlisted for the Authors' Club Banister Fletcher Award for Art History, and was listed for the Samuel Johnson Prize for non-fiction (now the Baillie Gifford Prize).

 His The First Bohemians: Life and Art in London's Golden Age (Allen Lane and Penguin, 2013) is a history of 'proto-bohemian' Covent Garden and the 'lower' art world in eighteenth-century London.
 It argues for the significance of the arts that celebrated 'real life' in that era.
-It was shortlisted for the Hessell-Tiltman Prize.
+It was shortlisted for the Hessell-Tiltman Prize for History.

 Each of these books has resulted in extensive television and radio contributions and book festival talks.
 In 2010 Alastair Lawrence's BBC4 television series 'Rude Britannia' was underpinned by Gatrell's 'City of Laughter'.